TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.6.7 =
+* Fixed: Problem with favicon generation in link editor page
+* Fixed: Problem with content directory location when user redirects it
+* Fixed: Web Link not following target rules

 = 4.6.6 =
 * Fixed: Direct references to content upload directory which did not work in network configurations